$\mathfrak{b}$-Hurwitz numbers from refined topological recursion: Introduction

 Motivated in part by the $\beta$-deformation of matrix models, one-parameter deformations of both Hurwitz theory and topological recursion have been studied intensely in the last few years.
 Defined by \cite{ChapuyDolega2022}, $G$-weighted $\bb$-Hurwitz theory is a one-parameter interpolation between classical (complex) Hurwitz theory and its non-orientable (real) version.
 Given a formal power series $G(z) = \sum_{i\geq 0} g_i z^i$, the tau function of $G$-weighted $\bb$-Hurwitz numbers, denoted $\tau^{(\bb)}_G$, is defined as where $\check J_\lambda^{(\alpha)}$ is an appropriately normalized Jack symmetric function and $\tilde c_\alpha$ is the deformed content of the box of the Young diagram (see \cref{sec:b-Hurwitz} for a detailed explanation).
 The tau function admits a topological expansion

 and the coefficients $F_{g,n}$ admit a combinatorial interpretation in terms of weighted real (non-oriented) branched coverings where the parameter $\bb = \sqrt{\alpha}^{-1} - \sqrt{\alpha}$ measures non-orientability in a precise sense \cite{ChapuyDolega2022}.
-When $\bb = 0$, only orientable contributions survive and $\tau^{(0)}_G$ is the generating function of $G$-weighted Hurwitz numbers, which is known to be a Kadomtsev--Petviashvili tau function \cite{Guay-PaquetHarnad2017}.
+When $\bb = 0$, Jack functions reduce to Schur functions, only orientable contributions survive, and $\tau^{(0)}_G$ becomes the generating function of $G$-weighted Hurwitz numbers, which is known to be a Kadomtsev--Petviashvili tau function~\cite{Guay-PaquetHarnad2017}.

-Refined topological recursion, defined by \cite{Osuga2024a} building on \cite{ChekhovEynard2006a,KidwaiOsuga2023}, is a one-parameter deformation of the Chekhov--Eynard--Orantin topological recursion whose underlying (global) symmetry is the Virasoro algebra at central charge $c = 1- 6 \bb^2$.
+Refined topological recursion, defined by \cite{KidwaiOsuga2023,Osuga2024a} building on \cite{ChekhovEynard2006a}, is a one-parameter deformation of the Chekhov--Eynard--Orantin topological recursion whose underlying (global) symmetry is the Virasoro algebra at central charge $c = 1- 6 \bb^2$.
 Refined topological recursion takes as input a refined spectral curve, denoted $\mathcal S_{\bm \mu}$, which consists of the data $(\Sigma , x, y, \mathcal P_+, \{\mu_a\}_{a\in \mathcal{P}_+})$ --- $\Sigma$ is a compact Riemann surface; $x,y$ are two non-constant meromorphic functions on $\Sigma$ such that $x: \Sigma \to \mathbb P^1$ is of degree two; $ \mathcal P_+$ is a subset of the set of the zeroes and poles of $y dx$ (possibly with some shift); and $\mu_a \in \mathbb C$ is a complex number for every such $a \in \mathcal P_+$.